fetchai/agents-aea/docs/generic-skills-step-by-step.md

         )
 ```

-The various dialogues classes in the above code snippet store dialogues with other AEAs, services and components, (e.g. SOEF search node, Ledgers, Decision maker).
+The various dialogues classes in the above code snippet store dialogues with other AEAs, services and components, (e.g. SOEF search node via the `fetchai/soef` connection, ledgers via the `fetchai/ledger` connection and the decision maker).
 They expose useful methods to manipulate these interactions, access previous messages, and enable us to identify possible communications problems between `my_generic_seller` and `my_generic_buyer` AEAs.

 ### Step 6: Update the YAML files